Thunderfish8/Eisenberg_Code_Foo_6/README.md

 # Eisenberg_Code_Foo_6

-My submission for IGN's Code-Foo 6 challenge.
+My name is Jared Eisenberg, and this is my submission for the Code-Foo 6 challenge.